Jobs at the Y

 FLSA Status: Seasonal, Non-Exempt

-Reports to: Northwest Y Youth and Family Program Coordinator
+Reports to: Youth and Family Program Coordinator/Youth and Family Program Director

 Hourly Rate: $15.50